-The 30-Day Duro Glow has a bunch of subtle but useful features.
+The UST 30-Day Duro has a bunch of subtle but useful features.
 This light has four modes; high, medium, low, and SOS strobe.
 UST claims an IPX4 waterproof rating, and we did submerge it in a river during testing — it came out totally fine.

 Its handle also makes it easy to carry around if you need to walk away from your campsite for a while.
 It glows in the dark — not as well as we would like, but just enough that you can see it a few feet away at night, say, in a tent.
 If you charge it up next to a very bright light source, it glows in the dark a little bit better.
 You can also unscrew the dome lid and hang it upside down by its plastic hook to increase the illumination area.
 The plastic hook is not super sturdy and bends when taking it out of its snapped-closed position.
 The base is hefty.
 Because of the grippy rubber material and the lantern's overall weight, it certainly won't slide off of a table or get knocked over easily.
 However, when you unscrew the bottom to replace the batteries, it is kind of difficult to put it back on.

 The UST 30-Day Duro weighs a little under two pounds with three D batteries installed.
 It measures 7.2" tall and has a diameter of 3.75".
 It is not nearly as light and compact as any of the Black Diamond models we tested.
 This light probably isn't going to accompany you in the backcountry, but it is really trying to replace the role of a traditional propane lantern without any of the hassle, mess, or safety concerns.